 Sleep/insomnia assessment (85-90 minutes) $325

-Reduced fee slots: I offer a limited number of reduced fee slots in my schedule as part of my commitment to the value of psychotherapy for all individuals.
+Reduced fee slots: I offer a limited number of reduced fee slots in my schedule as part of my commitment to the value of psychotherapy for all.
 One way I do this is through the non-profit Open Path Psychotherapy Collective which is a nationwide network of professionals committed to providing mental health care at deeply reduced rates for individuals with significant financial need.
 Follow the link above to explore Open Path and to see whether I have any openings at this time.

 Payments: I utilize a HIPAA compliant option for payments with credit cards, including most health savings or flex accounts.
 Fees are due at the time of service.